 Dear Sachin,

-Once the offer letter is issued to the candidate selected for the job, the company and the candidate both are expected to honour the offer.
+Once the offer letter is issued to the candidate selected for the job, the company and the candidate are both expected to honor the offer.
 Neither can rescind.
 However, your company has unilaterally extended the date of joining.
 You have no option now but to accept it willy-nilly.

 Your question was whether you could send a letter to the company asking for compensation for the extension of the date of joining.
 Yes, you can do so, but when you initiate the communication, do not ask for compensation in the very instance itself.
 Acknowledge the receipt of the email/letter and inform them that your last working day at your existing company is June 28, 2024, and from the next day onward until July 31, 2024, you will be without a job.
 Express your concern for a gap that will be shown in your CV.